Online Version 11-20-2020

 Categories of Statutorily Defined Data Subjects for Whom the Customer’s Personal Data Relates

-Appendix 1b – GIGAMON OFFERINGS
+Appendix 1b to the DPA – GIGAMON OFFERINGS

 Subject Matter and Details of the Data Processing

-Vendor’s delivery of Gigamon Offerings.
+Gigamon’s delivery of Gigamon Offerings.

 Nature and Purpose of the Processing